 The underutilization of the Downtown off-street parking system calls for a review of the possible strategies that can make this system more efficiently operated, given the expected growth in employment and population in Downtown Brampton.
-A Downtown Parking Implementation Strategy is being undertaken, supplementary to the Brampton Parking Plan, and would follow the completion of this project.
-This supplementary study intends to: 1) investigate strategies that can optimize off-street parking utilization in the Downtown area through shared-use/reservation parking agreements, 2) address recent requests in the order of 1,800 parking spaces from Rogers Communications and post-secondary institutions, and 3) identify potential parking supply opportunities in the Downtown area focusing on structured/below ground parking.
+In addition, with the removal of the minimum parking requirements in Downtown Brampton, prospective developers may become interested in shared parking arrangements in the available parking facilities which may generate a considerable parking demand and change the parking demand/supply profile in the future.
+A Downtown Parking Implementation Strategy study was undertaken, supplementary to the Brampton Parking Plan, and intended to: 1) investigate strategies that can optimize off-street parking utilization in the Downtown area through shared-use/reservation parking agreements, 2) address existing and potential requests made by employment-related developers for shared off-site parking, and 3) identify potential parking supply opportunities in the Downtown area focusing on structured or below ground parking.
+This supplementary study, which also includes more recent parking surveys (carried out in October 2022), discusses several shared-parking implementation scenarios in the short-to-medium and long terms, and also further discusses the future needs to expand the parking system and the associated challenges and implications.